qdraw/starsky/starsky/starsky/readme_api.md

 ### Expected `/starsky/import` response:
 - Error 206 when the response array is empty.
 The response array is empty when there are no items added.
 - When you have try to add duplicate items, those are not included in the list
-- An array with the added items:
+- An array with the added items (the list can contain multiple items):
 ```json
 [
     "/2018/07/2018_07_22/20180722_220442.jpg"